 Full List of Prioritized Recommendation Ideas

 The prioritization table below summarizes the results of an individual homework assignment that asked WG Members to rank each idea.
 Scores represent the number of WG Members who selected that Recommendation idea in their top 5 within this category of recommendations.
 The focus of full WG discussion was on the recommendations listed in the body of the report.
 These ideas are included for reference as CAEECC continues its DEI journey.
 Their inclusion here does not represent an endorsement by CAEECC or the Working Group.

+Note: This section of the appendix is solely a full compilation of all recommendations provided by the CDEI Working Group.
+The Full CAEECC is only reviewing for approval the prioritized recommendations in Section 2-6, not these appendices.
+This list is for information only to ensure the recommendations are not lost as CAEECC continues to explore solutions to bring more diverse, equitable, and inclusive practices to CAEECC.

 Competency Building Priority Table with Mini WG notes